secure-systems-lab/dsse/envelope.md

 *   The following fields are REQUIRED and MUST be set, even if empty: `payload`, `payloadType`, `signature`, `signature.sig`.
-*   The following fields are OPTIONAL and MAY be unset: `signature.keyid`.
-    An unset field MUST be treated the same as set-but-empty.
+*   The following fields are OPTIONAL and MAY be unset: `signature.keyid`, `signature.cert` An unset field MUST be treated the same as set-but-empty.
 *   Producers, or future versions of the spec, MAY add additional fields.
     Consumers MUST ignore unrecognized fields.